cuongndc9/30-days-of-react/day11/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only way to do great work is to love what you do." - Steve Jobs
+> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
 <!-- INSPIRATIONAL_QUOTE_END -->